Paul Erdős

-Life
+Early life and education

 Paul Erdős was born on 26 March 1913, in Budapest, Austria-Hungary, the only surviving child of Anna (née Wilhelm) and Lajos Erdős (né Engländer).
 His two sisters, aged three and five, both died of scarlet fever a few days before he was born.
-His parents, both Jewish, were high school mathematics teachers.
+He was born to a well-to-do Hungarian-Jewish family, both of his parents worked as high school mathematics teachers.
 His fascination with mathematics developed early.
 He was raised partly by a German governess because his father was held captive in Siberia as an Austro-Hungarian prisoner of war during 1914–1920, causing his mother to have to work long hours to support their household.
 His father had taught himself English while in captivity but mispronounced many words.
 When Lajos later taught his son to speak English, Paul learned his father's pronunciation, which he continued to use for the rest of his life.

 He taught himself to read through mathematics texts that his parents left around in their home.
 By the age of five, given a person's age, he could calculate in his head how many seconds they had lived.
 Due to his sisters' deaths, he had a close relationship with his mother, with the two of them reportedly sharing the same bed until he left for college.

 When he was 16, his father introduced him to two subjects that would become lifetime favourites—infinite series and set theory.
 In high school, Erdős became an ardent solver of the problems that appeared each month in KöMaL, the "Mathematical and Physical Journal for Secondary Schools".

 Erdős began studying at the University of Budapest when he was 17 after winning a national examination.
 At the time, admission of Jews to Hungarian universities was severely restricted under the numerus clausus.

+During 1933, Erdős and several other students, including George Szekeres, Esther Klein (later Szekeres), her lifelong friend Márta Wachsberger (later Svéd), and George Svéd, met frequently, often at the Anonymous statue in City Park, to discuss mathematics.
+Klein proposed a problem, offering her proof, about which Szekeres and Erdős wrote a paper that generalised the result in 1935.
+Erdős dubbed the original problem the "Happy ending problem" because it resulted in the marriage of George and Esther Szekeres.

-By the time he was 20, he had found a proof for Bertrand's postulate.
+By the time he was 20, Erdős had found a proof for Bertrand's postulate.
 In 1934, at the age of 21, he was awarded a doctorate in mathematics.
 Erdős's thesis advisor was Lipót Fejér, who was also the thesis advisor for John von Neumann, George Pólya, and Pál Turán.
-He took up a post-doctoral fellowship at Manchester, as Jews in Hungary were suffering oppression under the authoritarian regime.
-While there, he met G. H. Hardy and Stanisław Ulam.

-Because he was Jewish, Hungary was dangerous so he left the country, relocating to the United States in 1938.
-Many members of Erdős's family, including two of his aunts, two of his uncles, and his father, died in Budapest during World War II.
-His mother was the only one that survived.
-He was living in America and working at the Institute for Advanced Study in Princeton at the time.
-However, his fellowship at Princeton only got extended by 6 months rather than the expected year due to Erdős not conforming to the standards of the place; they found him "uncouth and unconventional".